null Skip to main content

 Standards and Certifications

-This standard defines performance requirements for:
+The standard establishes performance and testing requirements for:

 • Life safety rope

-• Escape systems
+• Escape and bailout systems

-• Anchors and hardware
+• Anchors and related hardware

 What to Look for When Choosing a System